ritikraj07/Project_Spotify.com/README.md

 We have been given the task to clone the Spotify website in 1 week at the end of unit-5 at Masai School with the concepts we have learned(like HTML,CSS,JavaScript,API Fetch,DOM-Manipulation etc) in unit-5.

  1) Dilasa Thapa has created the Landing page and profile page of Spotify Website.
-Here is how page looks -
+Here is how page looks :-

-profile page-
+profile page :-

  When you want to go on Home Page it will show the pop up like you have to login first

- Here is how  page looks -
+ Here is how  page looks :-